wrigjz/ppihotspotid/README.md

 ###################################################################################################
 This is a reimplimentation of CritiRes in python ver 3+, such as anaconda

-Requirements are AmberTools, hbplus and FreeSASA
+Requirements are AmberTools, hbplusi, FreeSASA and xssp You will also need to provide conservation values for each residues, our conservation code can be found at https://github.com/wrigjz/conservation_python

 the directory structure should be something like this